sleekits/sleekits.github.io/_posts/2021-04-11-trading-strategy-optimization.md

 ### Numerical Optimization

-In the  momentum strategy for ETH, our objective is to maximize the WPF subject to a set of constraints defined by the range of operation of each input.
-The RPA solution not only acquires the data but also provide a set of anchoring points in the inputs universe for which the WPF has a local maximum value.
-In the heat map below every point represents a (inputs, KPIs) tuple.
-Two KPIs are used to visualize the performance of each tuple, namely the profit factor and the percentage of profitability.
+In the  momentum strategy for ETH in the example, our objective is to maximize the WPF subject to a set of constraints defined by the range of operation of each input.
+The RPA solution not only acquires the data but also provides a set of anchoring points in the inputs universe for which the WPF has a local maximum value.
+In the heat map below every point represents a tuple: (inputs, KPIs, WPF).
+In the figure, two KPIs are used to visualize the performance of each tuple, namely the profit factor and the percentage of profitability.
 Additionally, the figure shows the anchors used in the data acquisition stage which define the fastest optimization path to maximize the WPF.

 <figure class="align-center">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/strategy-optimization/sleekits-search-optimization.png" alt="">
   <figcaption>Sleekits Search Optimization Approach</figcaption>
 </figure>

-For some trading strategies the inner layer structures are too complex to converge to the global maximum using a ML Model based search approach.
-An optimization method inspired in genetic algorithms has been implemented to handle such kind of complex strategies.
+For some trading strategies the inner layer structures are too complex to converge to the global maximum using tools such as a linear ML Model.
+An optimization method inspired by the genetic algorithms has been implemented to handle such kind of complex strategies.
+The fundamental idea is to collect a represtative set of (inputs, KPIs, Cost Function) tuples.
+From this first generation of tuples the inputs that produce the best cost function values will be combine to create a new set of inputs.
+Such a new generation of inputs will have some KPIs and cost function values from which a new generation of inputs will be created.
+Such an iterative process provides insightful data about the strategies.

 # Case Study

-* @rvgomes: review Fancy Bollinger Bands by BigBitsIO
+In this section we present results of our optimization approach with three popular strategies.
+Each strategy targets a different asset type: crypto, currencies and stocks.

 ## Crypto Strategy